 Chief Financial Officer

 Prior to becoming DGC International’s CFO, he worked as a consultant with Fortune 500 companies including Bearing Point, Pitney Bowes, and XM Satellite Radio.
-Throughout many engagements, he has provided internal auditing and financial oversight for government contractors, improving both performance and their bottom line.
+His internal auditing specialization and expertise for government contractors improved both their performance and bottom line.

-degree in accounting, is a Certified Public Accountant
+degree in accounting and is also a Certified Public

 Vice President, Business Development

 Ayman Bekdash provides exceptional operations and business development services to the firm.
 Mr. Bekdash spearheaded the company’s ISO 9001:2015 certification; his emphasis on effectiveness and efficiency epitomizes DGC International’s customer-focused ethos.